stat37411/stat37411.github.io/schedule.md

 * Oudot Chapter 4
 * (Optional) "Finding the Homology of Submanifolds with High Confidence from Random Samples" by P. Niyogi, S. Smale, S. Weinberger.
 * (Optional) "A Sampling Theory for Compact Sets in Euclidean Space" by F. Chazal, D. Cohen-Steiner & A. Lieutier.

+## Day 10 - 2/15

+Klein bottle in Image Patches

+__Reading__:
+* Ghrist Chapter 5.14
+* Oudot Chapter 5.5
+* (Optional) "On the Local Behavior of Spaces of Natural Images" by G. Carlsson, T. Ishkhanov, V. de Silva & A. Zomorodian.
+* (Optional) "Topological Estimation Using Witness Complexes" by V. de Silva and G. Carlsson.

 ## Reading Period